Lumi-supercomputer/lumi-userguide/docs/software/packages/vnc.md

 # VNC

-VNC (Virtual Network Computing) is a client application that can be used for interacting with graphical applications.
+VNC (Virtual Network Computing) is a type of client application that can be used for interacting with graphical applications.

 The lumi-VNC modules that are pre-installed on LUMI as EasyBuild recipes provide containerized versions of the [TurboVNC](https://turbovnc.org/About/Introduction) server.
 These can be used for remote graphics until the OpenOnDemand graphical user interface is available on LUMI.